 When did you know you wanted to work in design?

 When I was five years old.
 I came across a picture by Qi Baishi, one of the most eminent Chinese artists and from that day, I decided to become immersed in art.
-In terms of my career, I officially became a designer when I established my own company in 1984.
+In terms of my career, I officially became a designer when I established my own interior design company in 1984.

 What has been the most career-changing moment for you?